jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

-  (a) be in a form prescribed by regulations made under this Act or in a form to the same effect; and (b) tell the person to whom it is given that his or her driver licence is suspended for 28 days; and (c) require the person to immediately surrender his or her driver licence to the enforcement officer; and (d) Outline the person's rights of appeal under sections 101 and 109.
+  (a) be in a form prescribed by regulations made under this Act or in a form to the same effect; and (b) tell the person to whom it is given that his or her driver licence is suspended for 28 days; and (c) require the person to immediately surrender his or her driver licence to the enforcement officer; and (d) outline the person's rights of appeal under sections 101 and 109.
 (3) A suspension under this section starts immediately after the notice is given to the person to whom it applies.
 (4) A person whose driver licence is suspended under this section has the rights of appeal conferred by sections 101 and 109.
 (5) Nothing in this section affects or limits any power of a court to impose a penalty.
-(6) Subsection (1)(c) does not apply if the vehicle— (a) was an ambulance fitted with a siren or bell, and at the time was being used on urgent ambulance service; or (b) was conveying a member of the Police in the execution of urgent duty, if compliance with the speed limit would be likely to prevent or hinder the execution of that duty; or
+(6) Subsection (1)(c) does not apply if the vehicle— (a) was an ambulance fitted with a siren or bell, and at the time was being used on urgent ambulance service; or (b) was conveying a constable in the execution of urgent duty, if compliance with the speed limit would be likely to prevent or hinder the execution of that duty; or
-  (c) was being used by a fire brigade for attendance at fires or other emergencies, and at the time was being used on urgent fire-brigade service.
+  (c) was being used by a fire brigade for attendance at fires or other emergencies, and at the time was being used on urgent fire brigade service.
 (7) The suspension of a driver licence under subsection (1) ceases to have effect if— (a) the Police decide finally that proceedings will not be taken against the person for an offence arising out of circumstances referred to in subsection (1) or if such proceedings have been taken and the person is acquitted; and
   (b) the suspension has not already been removed.